How to Setup and Secure UniFi VLAN

 Change the other ports as well, assign them to the main VLAN by selecting the Port Profile LAN or another appropriate Port Profile.

-Make sure that you leave the Uplink port (recognized by the up arrow ^ ) and the access points port on the All profile.
+Make sure that you Allow All Tagged VLAN traffic on the Uplink port (recognized by the up arrow ^) and the access points port

 Assign VLAN to Wireless Devices

-If you have an UniFi doorbell, for example, you might also want to assign this device to the camera’s VLAN.
+If you have a UniFi doorbell, for example, you might also want to assign this device to the camera’s VLAN.
 The problem is that we can’t set a VLAN on the doorbell itself.
-The same problem occurs with a lot of IoT devices, on most you can’t configure a VLAN Id.
+The same problem occurs with a lot of IoT devices, on most, you can’t configure a VLAN ID.

 So the only option is to create a separate SSID (wireless network) for each VLAN and assign the wireless network to the correct VLAN.